RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 This will tell the system to prefer the use of nodes in the rse pool but if they are full, and if the public nodes can satisfy your request, your job will automatically be sent to the rest of Sharc.

+# What's the default run-time limit for jobs submitted to the RSE pool?

+96 hours (four days) for both interactive and batch jobs.

 # How do you control access quotas

 We currently use the standard fair-use policy operated by Sun Grid Engine.
 In short, your priority goes down the more you use the system.